 class E (240- 255) these IPs are reserved for the research area

 There are we only use Class A, B, and C IPs for our personal and commercial work and Class D and E IPs are not used by us these IPs are used by researchers and they research on these IPs and search much more other things about Internet protocol addresses and also search for more series of IP addresses.

 Now we discuss reserve IP addresses.
-We also know that an IP address will also be displayed on your computer if it is not connected to the internet.
-It is same for all computers, laptop etc. If you connected to a network your computers IP address will be assigned according to your provider’s IP address and when you not connected to the internet then also an IP address shown on your screen is 127.0.0.1 this is same for all computers in this world.
+We also know that an IP address will also be displayed on your computer even when it is not connected to the internet.
+It is the same for all computers, laptop, etc. If you connected to a network your computers IP address will be assigned according to your provider’s IP address and when you not connected to the internet then also an IP address shown on your screen is 127.0.0.1 this is same for all computers in this world.
 These types of IPs will be known as reserved IPs.

 Reserved IPs are used for assign loopback IP on your computer.
 There are two reserved IPs are present in this world.
 That is given below